-Years Ended January 31, Change
+Years Ended l Janua ıry 31, Change

-(in thousands) 2020 2019 \$ %
+(in thousands) 2021 2020 \$ %

-Sales and marketing \$ 223,893 \$ 148,296 \$ 75,597 51%
+Sales and marketing \$ 325,100 \$ 223,893 \$ 101,207 45 %

-The increase in sales and marketing expense included \$43.0 million from higher personnel costs and stock-based compensation, driven by an increase in our sales and marketing headcount to 789 as of January 31, 2020 from 466 as of January 31, 2019.
+The increase in sales and marketing expense included \$88.0 million from higher personnel costs and stock-based compensation, driven by an increase in our sales and marketing headcount to 1,171 as of January 31, 2021 from 789 as of January 31, 2020, which includes non-quota-carrying hires in sales operations, customer success and marketing.
 In addition, we experienced increased payroll taxes associated with employee stock option exercises and restricted stock unit vesting as a result of our higher average stock price as compared to the prior year.
-Sales and marketing expense also increased \$18.9 million from costs associated with our higher headcount, including higher commission expense, increased travel and related expenses, as well as higher facilities and equipment expenses.
-In addition, expenses increased \$9.0 million due to higher spend on marketing programs.
-Sales and marketing expense also increased \$2.3 million primarily from the full-year amortization of the customer relationships intangible asset associated with our acquisition of mLab on November 1, 2018.
+Sales and marketing expense also increased \$20.4 million from costs associated with our higher headcount, including higher commissions expense and higher facilities and computer hardware and software expenses.
+In addition, expenses increased \$6.8 million due to higher spend on marketing programs.
+These increases were partially offset by lower travel costs resulting from global travel restrictions and stay-at-home or similar orders in effect due to the ongoing COVID-19 pandemic.